songhui01/songhui01.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Teaching experience 211"
+title: "CS200 Software Engineering"
 collection: teaching
-type: "Workshop"
+type: "undergraduate course"
 permalink: /teaching/2015-spring-teaching-1
-venue: "Charleston Southern University, Computer Science Department"
+venue: "University of Alabama, Computer Science Department"
-date: 2022-08-01 - Now
+date: 2017-08-01
-location: "North Charleston, South Carolina"
+location: "Tuscaloosa, USA"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+(2017 - 2019) Graduate Teaching Assistant at the University of Alabama.
+Gave lab Lectures each Wednesday, and oversaw and graded the term project.
+One class can have over 150 students, and the project is to build a complex system using Java through four phases, from requirement analysis to full-fledged software

 Heading 1
 ======